nodejs/TSC/TSC-Charter.md

 ## Section 11.
 Escalation of Disputes and Code of Conduct Violations

 Participation in the Node.js project is governed by a Code of Conduct policy that is established by the TSC.
-The TSC is required to established a policy for the enforcement of Code of Conduct issues.
+The TSC is required to establish a policy for the enforcement of Code of Conduct issues.
 Any reports of Code of Conduct or policy violations on the part of TSC members that are not resolvable through that established policy will be referred to binding, independent third party